Author: Jean Gilmour

-It was remarkable that further dementia progressed, the more she wanted to look at the albums.
-I cried all the way home after the visit when she looked at a photo of her late husband and, for the first time, asked me, ‘who is that man?’
+It was remarkable that the further the dementia progressed, the more she wanted to look at the albums.
+I cried all the way home after the visit when she looked at a photo of her late husband and, for the first time, asked me, ‘who is that man?’.

 The extraordinary thing is that I came to realise that despite the fact that she no longer remembered the stories, or who the people in the photos were, she was still getting pleasure in looking at them; as though on a subliminal level she was recognising her past.